Mailman (City Letter Carrier)

 I left cash in an envelope in my mom's mailbox.
 Unfortunately the mail carrier made it there before she did, and picked up the envelope (assuming it was outgoing.)
 The envelope was blank.
 Is there any way we can retrieve it -- or is it gone forever?

-Asked by Expensive Life Lesson about 9 years ago
+Asked by Expensive Life Lesson over 9 years ago

 If it was a blank envelope with cash in it, I have no idea how it can be retrieved.
 I know this doesn't help you, but I'd have just left the item in the box if I saw no postage and no address on it.
 The letter carrier probably put it in the outgoing mail which is usually sent to a processing facility.
 There'd be no way to trace it back to your mother's address.
 To answer your question, I'd surmise that the envelope containing the cash is gone forever.